dinaalaa25/BankModel_Simulator/README.md

 # Bank_Simulation_Model
- simulation of a multi-channel queuing problem
+ Simulation of a multi-channel queuing problem